find your course

 Our courses are so structured and so well planned that nothing is left to chance.
 Supervision is provided at all times including class, activities, meal time and in the dormitories.
 Language learning on the course is not just confined to the classroom, but involves a variety of cultural, sporting and other recreational activities.
 A key objective is to lower anxiety levels so that students learn in a relaxed and informal way as students experience a French, German or Spanish speaking environment all day every day.

-• Students live in a boarding school for a period just short of 3 weeks.
+• Students live in a boarding school for a period of 16 days

 • Classes take place 6 days a week usually from 9.30am to 1.00pm.